 - By 2030, cases of colorectal cancer in people under 50 are expected to nearly double.
 (JAMA Surgery 2015)

-- The death rate from colorectal cancer went up for people ages 20-54 from 2004 to 2014.
+- The death rate from colorectal cancer for people ages 20 to 54 rose between 2004 and 2014.
 Before then the death rate had been going down.
 (American Cancer Society)

 - Most people under 50 with colorectal cancer do not have a family history of the disease.
 (American Cancer Society)

-- MSK cares for over 400 people each year who are younger than 50 with colorectal cancer
+- MSK cares for more than 400 people each year who are younger than 50 with colorectal cancer.

 The Center for Young Onset Colorectal Cancer is conducting a major research effort to understand the cause behind the rise in diagnosis in young adults.
 This effort involves experts from across MSK, including researchers in genetics, pathology, immunology, and epidemiology — the statistical analysis of health.